linode/docs/docs/development/version-control/install-gitlab-with-docker/index.md

 ## Before You Begin

 ### Choose An Appropriately Sized Linode
 GitLab is a resource heavy application.
-To get the most of GitLab, we recommend a Linode with at least 2GB of memory, and, if you are supporting up to 500 users, at least a 2 core CPU.
-A 1 core CPU is sufficient for 100 users or less.
+To get the most of GitLab, we recommend a Linode with at least 8GB of memory, and at least 2 cores.
+For more information on system requirements, visit the [GitLab Hardware Requirements page](https://docs.gitlab.com/ce/install/requirements.html#hardware-requirements).

 ### Change Your Linode's Default SSH Port
 Because your SSH connection to your Linode will interfere with GitLab's ability to listen on the SSH port, you'll want to change your Linode's default SSH port and connect to that port instead.
 This can be accomplished by editing your Linode's `/etc/ssh/sshd_config` file and changing the `Port` assignment.
 In the example below changes the port from 22 to port 26: